 If it is necessary to change your schedule or drop classes, it is important to understand the

 Course Refund Pattern.
-Once you pass the 100% refund period for a course, you will still be responsible for part of the cost of that class depending on when you change your classes.
-An example of this is if your tuition is $1350.00 and you drop all of your classes during the 50% refund period, your tuition balance would be $675.00.
+Once you pass the 100% refund period for a course, you will be responsible for the entire cost of that class.
 If you received financial aid for those classes, your aid could be reversed and you would be responsible to pay back any excess financial aid you received that you did not earn by dropping your classes.

 If you are enrolled in classes that are scheduled aside from the basic term schedule, please be aware of their individual refund schedule.
-These classes are referred to as Flex Courses and the refund schedule is found on the 17AU Flex Course List.
+These classes are referred to as Flex Courses and the refund schedule is found here: Copy of Flex Course List.
 Please make sure you are aware of the individual course refund pattern in the event you need to make a schedule change.

 Excess Aid at COTC is deferred until the 5th week of the semester.
 The excess financial aid refunding process will begin after aid is disbursed.
 You will be notified by email to your COTC email account if a refund has been processed.

 Questions?
-Read our FAQs here or contact Fees & Deposits!
+Read our Fact Sheet here or contact Fees & Deposits!